stacyphillipsea/historicfloodlevels/README.md

 * Photo aded next to info
 * Email address added to top intro
 * Data sources section updated
+* Link at bottom to send back to top

 ## Things that could be improved
 * Would like to colour code storms in the top 10 table